Nick Pratto Player Props: Royals vs. Orioles

 Nick Pratto At The Plate

-- This season, Pratto has totaled at least one hit in four of six games (66.7%), and had multiple hits twice.
+- In 71.4% of his games this season (five of seven), Pratto has picked up at least one hit, and in three of those games (42.9%) he recorded more than one.

-- In six games played this season, he has not hit a long ball.
+- In seven games played this season, he has not hit a home run.

-- Pratto has driven in a run in one game this season, and it was more than one in that game.
+- Pratto has driven in a run in one game this year, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.